haddocking/haddock3/docs/continuing_runs.md

 As you can see, you can use `--restart` to edit and rerun modules, to add new modules, **or do both at the same time**.

-# Copy a run to a new folder
+# Copy a run to a new folder, and continue from there

 You can execute all previous examples on copies of the original run.
 There is no need to rewrite the initial run if you wish to keep it.
 For